-Get Special Education services.
+Get Early Intervention services.

-Contact your local school district about El or special education services.
-Your school district will require that your child undergo the district's evaluations, separate from the medical evaluations, at their expense, to determine your child's eligibility for services.
+- If your child is younger than three: Contact your state health department to find out about El services. - If your child is three or older: Contact your local school district about El or special education services.
+El or your school district may want to do their own evaluations, separate from the medical evaluations, at their expense, to determine your child's eligibility for services.
 This can be a long and time-consuming process but may be useful in further determining the services your child needs.